metacpan/metacpan-cpan-extracted/distros/M/Mojo-IOLoop-ReadWriteProcess/README.md

 ## kill\_sleeptime

-Defaults to `1`, it's the seconds to wait before attempting SIGKILL when blocking\_stop is setted to 1.
+Defaults to `1`, it's the seconds to wait before attempting SIGKILL when blocking\_stop is set to 1.

 ## separate\_err